linuxmobile/kaneru/content/blog/linux-the-best-choice.md

   quality

-OpenSUSE's build service and testing infrastructure ensure that even cutting-edge packages receive thorough validation before reaching users - a level of quality assurance rare in the free software world.
+OpenSUSE's build service and testing infrastructure ensure that even cutting-edge packages receive thorough validation before reaching users, a level of quality assurance rare in the free software world.

 ### Fedora: Cutting-edge Features with Corporate Backing